-- 1. Check that all the push-on connectors are tight.
-(For example, connections at the spark plugs, ignition coil and/or distributor) - 2.
+- 1. 5S-FE engine only-Check that all the push-on connectors are tight.
+(For example, connectors at the distributor and spark plugs.) - 2.
 If the connectors are O.K., the engine may be flooded because of repeated cranking.
 See "(b) Starting a flooded engine" for further instructions.